 LightWave has a long and rich history and many plugins from that history.
 If you find yourself needing a legacy plugin for resurrecting an old project or similar, you will find a file called legacy.zip in the support\plugins folder.

 LightWave 3D is started the same way as any other program on the particular platform on which it’s installed.
 LightWave 3D has two major applications that work together: Layout and Modeler.
 Each program can be started independently; however, you may also access them by clicking the appropriate button on their respective interfaces.

 It has been reported that occasionally, the necessary libraries for proper Python use do not get installed.
 If this is the case for you, installing the following two Microsoft visual c++ re-distributable modules required for pywin32 to work will resolve the problem:

-New to the 2019 iinstallation are a pair of icons for troubleshooting firewall settings on Windows 10 systems.
+In the installation are a pair of icons for troubleshooting firewall settings on Windows 10 systems.
 The two icons labeled Configure are for tech support use and should only be started at the request of NewTek technical support staff.
-The LightWave 2019 folder will also not be inside the NewTek folder in the Start menu - it will still be installed wherever you put it.
+The LightWave folder will no longer be inside the NewTek folder in the Start menu - it will still be installed wherever you put it.
 Look for "LightWave" directly.